 How does the wastewater from my house get to the treatment plant?

 You can read about how the sewer and stormwater systems work both inside and outside your house on the How It Works web page.

 Where can I find phone numbers for reporting problems with stormwater or sewers?

-For a list of contacts, available hours and phone numbers, see the Contact Information web page.
+For a list of contacts, available hours and phone numbers, see Contact Information - Minneapolis Sewer Operations.